zefei/remonit/README.md

 Remonit uses meteor.js as backend and angularjs as frontend.
 It is then packaged in node-webkit for cross-platform distribution.

-Main source files are under web/ folder.
+Main source files are under src/ folder.
 Inside it's the meteor.js project.

 nw.dev/ and nw.release/ contain node-webkit frontend files.

-www/ contains static web site.

 ## Running dev server and client